CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/4-Leveraging-Computation.md

 Leveraging computation refers to the strategic utilization of computational resources to maximize the performance of AI models.
 We learned in the previous section that foundation models have ushered in an era where scale—model size, data volume, and computational resources—has become a cornerstone of AI capabilities.
 This section aims to delve further into model scaling and its pivotal role in AI capabilities.

+??? question "Why is this section important?"

+     This is because many people think that computation is the "secret sauce", or at least a core ingredient in how to get more capability.
+This section shows that it may be very plausible that there is no remaining theoretical difficulty in getting to human-level AIs.
+More discussion can be found in the appendix 2.

 ## The Bitter Lesson

 **What is the bitter lesson?** Traditionally, AI research has predominantly designed systems under the assumption that a fixed amount of computing power will be available to the designed agent.
 However, over time, computing power so far has been expanding in line with Moore's law (the number of transistors in an integrated circuit doubles every 1.5 years) ([source](https://en.wikipedia.org/wiki/Moore's_law)).
 So researchers could either leverage their human knowledge of the domain or exploit increases in general-purpose computational methods.
 Theoretically, the two were mutually compatible, but as time went on it was discovered that “*the biggest lesson that can be read from 70 years of AI research is that general methods that leverage computation are ultimately the most effective, and by a large margin. … [The bitter lesson teaches us] the great power of general purpose methods, of methods that continue to scale with increased computation even as the available computation becomes very great.*” - Sutton, Rich (March 2019) “[The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)”